 Then came the bombshell towards the end of the January 2015, when Terracap unilaterally informed the race promoters that the Indycar event was cancelled.
 The new Governor, Rodrigo Rollemberg, cited a financial crisis for the Federal District, which had seen some public workers left unpaid and other expensive projects abandoned, such as the hosting of the 2019 student Olympics.
 Against such a background, completing the circuit refurbishment was seen as untenable.

 Work on site halted the next day leaving the track in a state of disrepair.
-With some of the track surface incomplete, safety barriers no longer in place and no pit facilities at all, it's unclear whether the Brasília circuit is now effectively closed for good.
-Only time will tell – and in this city of politics, absolutely nothing can be taken as a formailty.
+With some of the track surface incomplete, safety barriers no longer in place and no pit facilities at all, it was unclear whether the Brasília circuit was now effectively closed for good.
+However, the limited facilities were eventually put to use, with drift and drag racing events held.

 In 2017, a technical feasibility study was conducted for a possible public-private partnership, where the concessionaire would take over the management of the circuit.
 It looked to be making progress, with two proposals received in 2019, however they were ultimately found to be wanting and the project seemed to have stalled.

 As ever, that wasn't the end of the story in the city of politics and in 2020 he Government of the Federal District signalled it was making a renewed attempt at a private initiative to reopen the circuit.
 In return for granting a lease, the concessionaire would be responsible for the renovation of the course and its upgrade to modern safety standards.